Riftbound FAQ

 Switcheroo

-How does Switcheroo actually work?
+How does Switcheroo work?

-Current Might means the unit's total Might including all active modifiers - equipment bonuses, battlefield passives, conditional abilities, and any other effects currently affecting it.
-The modifiers that Switcheroo applies persist until end of turn.
+Switcheroo uses the Swap action (CR 433), which calculates the difference between the two units' current might, then applies a -X modifier to the higher might unit and a +X modifier to the lower might unit.
+Current might means the unit's total might at resolution time, including all active modifiers: equipment bonuses, battlefield passives, conditional abilities, and any other effects.
+The modifiers Switcheroo applies persist until end of turn.

 Can I apply equipment bonuses or passive effects after Switcheroo resolves?